B-Labs-Research-Organisation/dagda-play/README.md

 ## 🔗 Farcaster Integration

 ### As a Website
-Dagda Games works as a standalone web application with full wallet integration.
+Dagda Play works as a standalone web application with full wallet integration.

 ### As a Farcaster Mini App
 1. **Deploy** your app to a public URL (Vercel, Railway, etc.)